LabZDjee/agc-util/README.md

 <u>Note</u>: in this document, braces `{}` should not be taken literally, they denotes an entity inside which then should not be taken literally as well

 Each such pair occupies one line (preferably cr/lf terminated, though this library doesn't care as it takes an array made of strings)

+Also when reading this file is encoding should preferably be `latin1`

 Any line which is blank (empty or only made of spaces and tabs) or starting with a pound sign `#` is ignored in the structure of the file